Orbit

 My Contribution

+During the research phase, I led three interviews and 2 participatory design sessions with faculty members to better understand their workload management and promotion planning strategies.
 During the ideation phase, three of my ideas were modified and developed into our five design visions.
 I then advocated for listing the advantages and disadvantages of each vision, which helped us narrow our ideas down.
+I solely led the information architecture design and was responsible for creating the wireframes.
+I independently led the creation of the user flow of the tool and an interactive prototype using Figma Make.

 We designed a web-based tool that helps faculty track their workload, understand when to say yes to new commitments, and better balance teaching, service, and research.
 The platform streamlines previously manual tasks through AI-assisted activity logging and generates an editable, AI-powered year-end report.